BIOS-IN5410/Repr_Bioinfo/Repr_Bioinfo_day3.md

 As a final exercise, you will learn how others can contribute to your repository even when they don't have been given access as a collaborator.

-Your teachers will suggest a change to the file `mars.txt` in your repository.
+Your teachers will suggest a change to the file `guacamole.md` in your repository.
 Please let them know where your repository is on GitHub.

 * Add a link to your GitHub repository to this [Google Sheet](https://docs.google.com/spreadsheets/d/11MCUPoohlS76hDFWzwdO_mlhsT0NuJpGsIWoCHXhSvo/edit?usp=sharing).
 * Keep an eye on your email
 * Find out what change the teacher has proposed
 * Accept the change by Merging the Pull Request
-* Synchronize the repository to Fox and inspect your file(s)
+* Pull the changes to your repository on Fox and inspect your file(s)